 This is when “HODLing” is applicable.
 HODLing can also help you get through the phase if you have researched and are confident in the asset’s long-term potential.
 Simply understand the basics of a particular crypto asset before making any decisions, and act appropriately.
 Keep your cool and have a concrete plan in mind before placing a trade.
 It can make all the difference between making a profit or losing money.

 Develop a long-term strategy, never invest more than you’re willing to lose, and don’t go down the rabbit hole scanning different exchanges at all hours of the day to verify results.

 Volatile markets need patience; if you lack it, you will suffer losses.
 Panicking never helps; instead, have a detailed plan to handle the situation, whether a bear or bull market.
 Becoming overly greedy and overleveraging during a bull market would also result in losses.

-Bear markets, which are invariably influenced by a wide range of external factors, including economic growth, investor psychology, and global news or events, are undeniably slow and unpredictable.
+Bear markets are invariably influenced by a wide range of external factors, including economic growth, investor psychology, and global news or events, which are undeniably slow and unpredictable.
 To survive and maximize the return on your cryptocurrency investments, be sensible and attempt to implement the aforementioned strategies.
 Do your homework and take your time.

 If you find it a little challenging to implement these strategies, you can always work with a crypto consulting agency like Blockwiz that can provide you with a plan for surviving and thriving in a bull or bear market.
 The benefits of crypto consultants on the team may be seen in every situation involving risk reduction and better decision-making.